A guide to the best tenders for superyachts

 As the name suggests, a chase tender—which can also be an open tender—follows the mothership.

-Chase boats can take on many guises since their main attribute is size and so, as a result, are generally not stored on board but instead towed astern.
+Chase boats can take on many guises since their main attribute is size.
+As a result, they are generally not stored on board but instead towed astern.

 What is a classic tender?